enkiusz/tools/README.md

 * bin/epc3008-status.py - Scrape and print the status of a Cisco EPC3008 cable modem
 * bin/luci-bwc-log.py - Store the output of OpenWRS's luci-bwc network iface traffic stats into sqlite
 * bin/printerstasi.rb - Summarize info about jobs printed on a RICOH Aficio MP 6001 printer, may work for other Ricoh printers.
 Uses a reverse-engineered Ricoh MIB (share/mibs/vendor/RICOH-MIB.txt)
+* bin/sobasic-meter.py - Host script for reading pulses from SObasic Arduino interface and storing them into an RRD database.

 ## Various:
 * bin/clone-user-repos - Clone all repositories of a particular user from github.com